 It won't be long until that's everywhere.
 Flying autonomous vehicles, getting you where you want to go, summoned with a touch of a button on your phone.
 Or by just talking to your phone or watch or whatever new smart devices are coming, of course.

-Self-driving vehicles are going to be everywhere soon, and guess what?
+Self-driving vehicles are going to be everywhere soon thanks to more people wanting robotics jobs and wanting to usher in the new age of autonomous vehicles, and guess what?
 Cars don't have empathy.
 We're going to have to program them with a moral code, and, because we're dealing with a programmable instrument, we're going to have to program its moral code.

 Some of the items in that moral code are going to be, essentially, self-evident.
 Don't murder (separate from don't kill, because at some point, the car will have to "make a decision" as to who dies; we'll get there soon).
 Don't rape.
 Definitely don't rape children.
 If you're running out of fuel, get to a fuel station, rather than siphoning fuel from a nearby vehicle.